TradeStation Review

 - Day Trader

-It’s possible to edit a layout to custom-build it.
-Multiple charts can be displayed in a single layout, and a single chart can be blown up full-screen.
-Charts have many tools, like technical studies and drawing gadgets.
+Users can customize layouts or build their own.
+Multiple charts can be displayed in a single layout, or a single chart can be expanded to full screen, with many tools like technical studies and drawing gadgets available.

-The Apps tab in the upper-left corner of the site contains lots of add-ons that make TradeStation 10 a professional-level experience.
-Examples include:
+The Apps tab in the upper-left corner provides access to add-ons that enhance the TradeStation 10 experience.
+Some examples include:

 - Intraday short locate